CITRUS HEIGHTS ENDURES VANDALISM

 Residents along Posten Way are discussing ways to beef up security in their homes and around their properties.
 Many neighbors are experiencing stress at the brazen lack of respect for their personal property.

 Chandra Edwards will have to pay a $500 deductible to her insurance carrier before repairs can be made to her damaged paint job.
 The corrosive substance could not be wiped off of the cars.
 It permanently damaged the area in which it landed.
 Thankfully, no one was injured.

 For more information follow this link to the KCRA news report.

 If you or someone you love have been injured or killed due to the negligence of someone else, call me right away at (916) 921-6400 for free, friendly advice at no obligation to you.
-If you are outside the Sacramento area, you can call us toll free at (800) 404-5400.

 Our firm is a member of Million Dollar Advocates Forum.
 An association of National personal injury lawyers who have multiple Million Dollar Verdicts and settlements.